tldr-pages/tldr/pages/common/mv.md

 `mv --no-clobber {{path/to/source}} {{path/to/target}}`

-- Move files in verbose mode, showing files after they are moved:
+- Move files in [v]erbose mode, showing files after they are moved:

 `mv --verbose {{path/to/source}} {{path/to/target}}`